manwar/perlweeklychallenge-club/challenge-272/atschneid/README.md

 ### Conclusion

 Ok.
 This concludes my long, rambling notes on my various solutions to this week's challenge.
-I'm looking forward to seeing what comes up next week, and maybe soon I'll sending in some of the challenge ideas I've been tinkering with.
+I'm looking forward to seeing what comes up next week, and maybe soon I'll send in some of the challenge ideas I've been thinking up.

 See you next week.